JaredDyreson/FTP-Client/README.md

     * Retrieve (`get`) a file from a remote file system
     * Upload (`put`) a file on the local file system onto the remote file system

+# Directories Used

+- Client
+    * This directory (CS-471-Project)
+- Server
+    * /tmp/build
+    * This directory will be created by the server if it does not exist.

 # How to Run

 - This program should be run using two separate terminal applications